prajaybasu/DSM501/README.md

-Debug note（调试心得）
+Application note
 =======

-1. Do not put DSM501 in sun. (不要让传感器DSM501暴露在阳光下工作)
+To prevent noise and inaccuracy, please :
-2. Do not put DSM501 in LED light. （不要让DSM501暴露在LED灯、日光灯下工作）
+1. Do not put DSM501 in the sun, temperature and the light might affect the sensor.
-3. Must be use a good quality supply power. （必须使用好的电源，比如手机电源适配器5V给arduino和DMS501供电）
+2. Do not put DSM501 in under a light source, since the readings will be affected by the light.

-That is all, if not, PM2.5 data will very big.
+3. Must be use low noise power supply to prevent noise at the analog output.